Skip to content ↓

 Some states have their own financial aid programs, including need-based grants and merit-based scholarships.
 If you’re a U.S. citizen or permanent resident, you may qualify for financial aid from your home state.

-If you receive a state grant, we’ll include it in your aid award as soon as we receive it from your state.
+If you receive a state grant, we’ll include it in your financial aid as soon as we receive it from your state.

 Outside scholarships